1.1 Definition of Terms

-Every player must be registered on the tournament’s platform.
+Every player must be registered on the tournament's platform via this website.

-Every player must read, understand and agree to the rules for participation in the FRAG tournament.
-Players agree to and consent to these rules, as well as Frag’s authority to enforce them, as a condition of their participation.
+Every player must read, understand and agree to the rules for participation in the Frag tournament.
+Players agree to and consent to these rules, as well as Frag Esports Authority to enforce them, as a condition of their participation.
 Each player is therefore expected and required to abide by the Rules, and any failure to follow them will result in punitive measures.

-Every player and substitute for the team must own a BYOC tickets before the tournament.
+Every player for the team must own a BYOC tickets before the tournament.

 Every player has to be physically present at Frag to participate in any tournament.

-Every player must play with his main game account during the entire tournament.
-No smurf /alt accounts will be allowed.
+Every player must play with their main game account during the entire tournament.
+No smurf/alt accounts will be allowed

 Finals might be played on stage.
 If that's the case, the teams are required to move their set-ups.